-All members of The TESS Group (Staff, Learners, Visitors and Associates) are expected to adhere to the standards, principles and duties of this policy.
+All members of TESS (staff, apprentices, learners, visitors and associates) are expected to adhere to the standards, principles and duties of this policy.

 This policy is designed to help everyone reach their full potential and to ensure so far as is practicable that the talents and resources of all are fully utilised and not held back on improper grounds.
 However, no policy of this sort can properly accommodate all possible circumstances and therefore this policy should be seen as creating guidelines only.
-It is non-contractual and does not impact on any legal rights on any employees or learners.
-The TESS Group may change all or any part of this policy in any way at any time.
+It is non-contractual and does not impact on any legal rights on any employees, apprentices or learners.
+TESS may change all or any part of this policy in any way, at any time.

-Communication of updates, issues and changes to the Equality and Diversity policy is discussed monthly at managers meetings and this information is then cascaded to all delivery and administration staff through a combination of Standardisation meetings, One to One's, emails and team meetings to ensure that staff are fully updated at all times.
+Communication of updates, issues and changes to the Equality and Diversity policy is discussed at managers meetings and this information is then cascaded to all delivery and administration staff through a combination of standardisation meetings, 1-2- 1's, emails and team meetings to ensure that staff are fully updated at all times.

-All staff and learners- Staff and learners are responsible for their own conduct and should ensure that their behaviour does not make any other person feel uncomfortable.
-Every member of staff and every learner have a responsibility to question their own prejudices and assumptions.
-It is the duty of all staff and students to avoid unfair discriminatory practices, to challenge them in others and to accept personal responsibility for abiding by this policy.
+All staff, apprentices and learners are responsible for their own conduct and should ensure that their behaviour does not make any other person feel uncomfortable.
+Every member of staff and every apprentice and learner have a responsibility to question their own prejudices and assumptions.
+It is the duty of all staff, apprentices and learners to avoid unfair discriminatory practices, to challenge them in others, and to accept personal responsibility for abiding by this policy.

-Whilst we recognise that overall responsibility for the effective operation of this policy lies with the Directors, everyone working or learning with The TESS Group has a duty to uphold and promote the values and principles set out in this policy.
+Whilst we recognise that overall responsibility for the effective operation of this policy lies with the Directors, everyone working or learning with TESS has a duty to uphold and promote the values and principles set out in this policy.
 In this respect you should ensure that you:

-- (a) Co-operate with any measures introduced to develop equal opportunities - (b) Refrain from taking discriminatory actions or decisions which are contrary to either the letter or the spirit of this policy - (c) Do not harass, abuse or intimidate other Employees, Learner's, Job Applicants, customers, Providers of Services or Members of the Public in a manner contrary to the letter or the spirit of this policy - (d) Do not instruct, induce or attempt to induce or pressurise other employees or learners to act in breach of this policy - (e) Advise The TESS Group if you are aware of any discriminatory conduct, either against yourself or any third party, so that The TESS Group can take steps to deal with it at an early stage.
+- Co-operate with any measures introduced to develop equal opportunities - Refrain from taking discriminatory actions or decisions which are contrary to either the letter or the spirit of this policy - Do not harass, abuse or intimidate other employees, apprentice's, learner's, job applicants, customers, providers of services or members of the public in a manner contrary to the letter or the spirit of this policy - Do not instruct, induce or attempt to induce or pressurise other employees, apprentices or learners to act in breach of this policy

+Advise TESS if you are aware of any discriminatory conduct, either against yourself or any third party, so that TESS can take steps to deal with it at an early stage.

-A breach of this policy will result in action being taken under The TESS Group's disciplinary procedure against the individuals responsible.
+A breach of this policy will result in action being taken under the TESS disciplinary procedure against the individuals responsible.